urmzd/chess/README.md

 2. Access source folder.
 3. Put the follow command in your terminal: 'python Chess.py'.
 4. Have fun playing!
 Type 'help' in the terminal for assistance in learning more about the game.
-5. Note that any depth > 3 will result in slow processing times.
+5. Note that any depth greater than 3 will result in slow processing times.
 No default is set.

 # CREDIT: